muratk3n/thirdwave/en/README.md

 ---

+No it is no necessarily a constant descend for gliders.. there are "thermals" hot pockets of air rising, if they catch one of them they can climb.
+Ride enough of them they can keep going and going..

+---

 Dude broke hang glider distance record, 368 km, that is flying uninterrupted in a single day, clocking in 40 km/h on average.